 International flights and taxes; visas; travel insurance; premium and imported drinks; tips; items of a personal nature.

-Getting there: This holiday starts and ends in Maun.
+This holiday starts and ends in Maun.
 From the UK, we recommend getting a flight with British Airways or South African Airways via Johannnesburg.
-These will cost from around £1000 per person, according to season and availability.
+These will cost from around £1200 per person, according to season and availability.
 We usually book these flights for you.

 Departure dates: This is a tailor-made itinerary which operates all year round can begin on the day of your choice.

 A 12-tent camp facing Xakanaxa Lagoon in the game-rich Moremi Game Reserve, with spacious social areas and a swimming pool.